-These requests for clinical management algorithms are most relevant to a submission presenting a modelled economic evaluation (see Subsection D.1).
+These requests for clinical management algorithms are most relevant to a submission presenting a modelled economic evaluation (see Section D-CEA, Subsection D.1).
 These information requests are also helpful for Subsection E.3.
 A submission requesting unrestricted listing, or listing on a cost-minimisation basis with an identical restriction to currently listed medicines, might only need to present straightforward algorithms in a few sentences.
-The more complicated the requested restriction (eg seeking last-line listing or commencing an already listed drug earlier in the progression of a disease), the more helpful it is to describe in more detail the material changes in clinical management following a listing as requested.
+The more complicated the requested restriction (eg seeking last-line listing or commencing an already listed medicine earlier in the progression of a disease), the more helpful it is to describe in more detail the material changes in clinical management following a listing as requested.

-This section summarises Subsections A.2 to A.4.
+This subsection of the submission (A.5) summarises Subsections A.2 to A.4.
 The objective of these clinical management algorithms is to help clarify the comparison addressed in the submission through the following three steps: